 - Strong tea: This recipe is a strong tea due to the taste and aroma of Assam tea along with the flavor of the spices.
 Adjust the amount of ginger to suit your taste.

-Masala Chai has the flavor and taste of the black tea in tandem with the milk, sugar and the spices or herbs used.
+It has the flavor and taste of the black tea in tandem with the milk, sugar and the spices or herbs used.
 The overall taste is determined by the kind and amount of spices and herbs added.
 It has a fragrant, spiced, astringent and a strong flavor.

-Although Masala Chai is traditionally brewed with milk, some people drink it without milk.
+Although this Chai is traditionally brewed with milk, some people drink it without milk.
 It is just another taste.
 So yes you can.
 If you do plan to skip on the milk, then I recommend making this chai with Darjeeling tea leaves.

 Together with the ground chai masala powder, you will need to add milk powder, powdered sugar and tea powder in the premix.